 When you approach me for a project, here’s what you can expect:

 Step 1: You tell me what you need.
-We go over details in a creative brief.
+We go over details in a questionnaire called a creative brief.

-Step 2: I create a proposal, which includes:
+Step 2: I create an agreement proposal, which includes:

 - Materials you agree to give/send me (pre-existing art and copy/text)